 Secondary – Age 11 to 15

-Within secondary, like with the primary years, we again follow the curriculum set by the Japanese Ministry of Education.
-However, the content is much more advanced, and will enable students to express themselves freely in Japanese, both orally and in writing.
+Similar to the elementary section, the middle school classes adhere to the curriculum outlined by the Ministry of Education, Culture, Sports, Science, and Technology of Japan.
+However, the content becomes more advanced, enabling students to express themselves freely in Japanese, both orally and in writing.

 To give students a taste of Japanese culture, we hold a number of events throughout the year.
 This includes an annual opening ceremony, the annual bazaar, the Christmas party, recitations, the new year’s party and the graduation ceremony.
 To find out more about the many events YHJS offers, please click here.